 Your workspace

-Pulling API specs from Git
+Pulling API specs from Disk

 When you’re getting started, it’s useful to store your core taxonomy, existing API specs (such as OpenApi or Protobuf), or database definitions in a local disk repo, making it quick and easy to get going.